derekcoleman/Erciyes-AI-Content-Creator/README.md

 I would like to express my gratitude to my friends who helped me throughout this project:

-- [Kadir](https://github.com/Kadirleventkabadayi): For developing the entire front-end.
+- [Kadir Levent](https://github.com/Kadirleventkabadayi): For developing the entire front-end.
 - [İbrahim](https://github.com/ibrahimburu): For collaborating with me on the back-end development.